kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 For somebody with a C and PHP background this syntax takes much getting used to.
 I guess that's the main reason why Erlang is pretty unpopular.
 Apart from that, this function is just prettifying the native function `file:write_file`.
 No big deal.

 The comment style is my own.
-As PSPad doesn't have a native Erlang explorer support (yet -- it does have syntax support, though), I can get a list of all functions just by searching for the term `%% function`.
+As PSPad doesn't have a native Erlang code explorer support (yet -- it does have syntax support, though), I can get a list of all functions just by searching for the term `%% function`.
 That's very handy.

 This mechanism `deb:filea` is used within that function `find_str_tg`: